Skip to main content

 Ginger Plantation In Karbi Anglong: Origin And Significance

-Tracing the roots or the origin of ginger plantation in Assam, thus becomes extremely important.
+Tracing the roots or the origin of the ginger plantation in Assam thus becomes extremely important.

-Not just Assam, but ginger plantation is also common in several other states from the northeast like-Mizoram, Sikkim, Manipur, and Arunachal Pradesh.
+Not just Assam, but ginger plantations are also common in several other states from the northeast like Mizoram, Sikkim, Manipur, and Arunachal Pradesh.

-Northeast is considered as a suitable place for ginger farming.
-The agro-climatic conditions of the region, which is characterised by humid summers, abundant rainfall, and cool winters is favourable for ginger cultivation.
+Northeast is considered a suitable place for ginger farming.
+The agro-climatic conditions of the region, which are characterised by humid summers, abundant rainfall, and cool winters, are favourable for ginger cultivation.

 Ginger is cultivated as a cash crop, mainly in the jhum fields spread over the hills and plains of tribal-dominated areas of the entire region.